 “There is no shortcut, no royal road to proficiency, in the art of advocacy.
 It is experience, and one might almost say experience alone, that brings success.”

-… and, speaking as a current national mooting champion, I would venture to add one further requirement of the aspiring advocate: a desire to excel.
+… and, speaking as a current national mooting champion, I would venture to add one further requirement of the aspiring advocate: a desire to excel in this art.

 One might reply that the odds of becoming a solicitor are better.
 And, to some extent, this is true.
 There are certainly more training contracts available each year for aspiring solicitors than there are apprenticeships (known as ‘pupillage’) for aspiring barristers.
-However, it would be quite naïve to assume that a training contract can be won just by sitting a good interview.
-Competition is still fierce, with many more job applicants than there are jobs.
+However, it would be quite naïve to assume that a training contract can be won just by sitting a good job interview.
+Competition remains fierce, with many more job applicants than there are solicitors’ jobs.

-To reach a conclusion here, it is surely safe to say that whilst solicitors are competent to undertake advocacy, the greatest advocates are, on the whole, more likely to be found amidst that branch of the profession whose lawyers, overwhelmingly, regard “the trial of causes” as an end in itself, not just one more aspect of a demanding job.
+To reach a conclusion here, it is surely safe to say that whilst solicitors are competent to undertake advocacy, the greatest advocates are, on the whole, more likely to be found amidst that branch of the profession whose lawyers regard “the trial of causes” as an end in itself; not just one more aspect of a demanding job.

-This brings us to the issue of further proposed cuts to the Legal Aid budget.
+This brings us to the issue of recently proposed cuts to the Legal Aid budget.